cguintob/BTL_humidity_code/README.md

 serial port number in the first column.
 This is useful for using `NEW_READER.py`.

-The unique features of this program are its use of `requests` and `keyboard`, two Python libraries that allow the program to fetch information from websites and allow the user keyboard functionality when operating the program.
+The unique feature of this program is its use of `requests`, a Python library that allow the program to fetch information from websites.

 `requests` is used to get Charlottesville humidity, temperature, and precipitation values using WTTR, a "console-oriented weather forecast service"